Populations at Risk

 Despite the government deploying additional police to potential trouble spots, security forces sometimes still lack the capacity to actively deter and disrupt threats or mediate inter-communal tensions.
-The proliferation of arms in Kenya also increases the risk of violence.
-In 2016 Kenya's National Security Council warned that more than half a million illegal weapons were circulating in the country.

 On 23 January 2012 the International Criminal Court (ICC) confirmed charges of crimes against humanity against President Kenyatta and Deputy President William Ruto, who allegedly bore the greatest responsibility for instigating ethnic violence in the aftermath of the 2007 election.
-However, on 5 December 2014 the ICC dropped these charges after the Kenyan government refused to cooperate and due to allegations of witness intimidation.
+However, on 5 December 2014 the ICC dropped these charges after the Kenyan government refused to cooperate, and due to allegations of witness intimidation.

-The government should closely monitor and quickly confront any incitement to violence or potential inter-ethnic conflict.
+The government should closely monitor and quickly confront any incitement to political violence or potential inter-ethnic conflict.
 The government should encourage security forces to exercise maximum restraint regarding the use of deadly force while responding to peaceful protests.

 Disputed election results should be formally contested through appropriate legal channels in Kenya's courts.